JamesCreaton/BasicGeneticAlgorithm/README.md

+# README #

+This repository contains a Genetic Algorithm I created for my second year programming assessment on complex game systems.
+This Genetic Alogrithm solves a simple problem of finding the quickest route to an object.
+The visual representation of the algorithm needs some work, which I plan to do.

+### What is this repository for? ###

+The main use of this repository is to have an online backup of my programming work and an example of my knowledge.

+### How do I get set up? ####

+Refer to the aieBootstrap section for information on how it's used in this project.

+The only setup that should be required is setting the envrioment to be run in x86.
+All of the dependencies are contained in the deps folder.

+### Who do I talk to? ###

+James Creaton

+jamescreatonn@gmail.com

+jamescreaton.com

 # aieBootstrap
 The base project code used for the Advanced Diploma of Professional Game Development to aid in graphical real-time applications.